aptpod/intdash-py-samples/en/README.md

-# intdash SDK for Python - Sample Codes
+# intdash SDK for Python - Samples

 This is a collection of notebooks for executing examples of using intdash SDK for Python in combination with other products.